-24. The load associated with BTMG must have a Load Serving Entity (LSE).
+- 39. The load associated with BTMG must have a Load Serving Entity (LSE).
 The LSE will be responsible for supplying energy, capacity, ancillary services and transmission for that portion of the load not supplied by the BTMG.
-For the purposes of this rule, the load not supplied by the BTMG shall include load normally supplied by the BTMG during periods when the BTMG is not operating.

-25. Since generation output from operating BTMG is allowed to reduce the actual gross load at a retail end-use customer site or at the wholesale area level (in the case of Non-Retail BTMG), a net load (gross load minus operating BTMG, not to be less than zero) is able to be used in the determination of LSE's charges for energy, ancillary services, capacity, transmission, and administrative fee charges.

-26. Under this "netting" arrangement, the EDC and/or LSE will be responsible for reporting both the load and generation information to PJM for use in the load forecast for generators for which metering is required for operational security purposes.
+For the purposes of this rule, the load not supplied by the BTMG shall include load normally supplied by the BTMG during periods when the BTMG is not operating. - 40.
+Since generation output from operating BTMG is allowed to reduce the actual gross load at a retail end-use customer site or at the wholesale area level (in the case of Non-Retail BTMG), a net load (gross load minus operating BTMG, not to be less than zero) is able to be used in the determination of LSE's charges for energy, ancillary services, capacity, transmission, and administrative fee charges.
+An operating BTMG unit is as able to net against the actual gross load; however, any MWs from the unit that are providing energy to PJM in real-time as generation resource are not permitted to net against the load in the determination of LSE's charges.
+An operating BTMG unit participating in Pre-Emergency/Emergency Load Response and providing load reductions to PJM may result in an add-back to the LSE's load in the determination of a LSE's peak load contribution (i.e., obligation peak load) in accordance with PJM Manual 19, Load Forecasting and Analysis, Attachment A. - 41.
+Under this "netting" arrangement, the EDC and/or LSE will be responsible for reporting both the load and generation information to PJM for use in the load forecast for generators for which metering is required for operational security purposes.
 The EDC may need to obtain this information from the LSE and both parties are required to cooperate to ensure PJM receives the information.

-27. For wholesale market participation, the interconnection requirements will be publicly available and, in cases where parallel operation will exist with the distribution or transmission system, determined by the EDC in accordance with applicable state or other jurisdictional requirements.
+42. For wholesale market participation, the interconnection requirements will be publicly available and, in cases where parallel operation will exist with the distribution or transmission system, determined by the EDC in accordance with applicable state or other jurisdictional requirements.
 The generator will be evaluated using the PJM interconnection process only if it is involved in a wholesale transaction.